Frequently Asked Questions

 Original birth certificates are required.
 We make a copy and the original is returned to you during the appointment.

 If you are in need of an original birth certificate from a US state, there is a fairly simple process to request it.
-The link to the Virginia site is www.vdh.virginia.gov or you can find the process for other states here: www.cdc.gov/nchs/w2w/index.htm.
+The link to the Virginia site is www.vdh.virginia.gov/vital-records/ or you can find the process for other states at www.cdc.gov/nchs/w2w/index.htm.
 Please contact your school registrar if you have a special situation, such as difficulty accessing a birth certificate from another country.

 D: Can I fully register my child using the online portal, without scheduling an in-person appointment?

-E: If I uploaded all my documents, do I still need to bring the originals to the appointment?
+E: If I uploaded all my documents when I submitted my child’s application, do I still need to bring the originals to the appointment?

-F: If I don’t have access to a computer, how can I register?
+F: If I don’t have access to a computer, how can I complete the online registration?

 G: What hours will the schools offer for registration appointments?